 All too often litigants who seek justice are unable to pursue their claims due to the high costs associated with lawsuits.
 Many plaintiffs who have a compelling case will choose to defer or ultimately abandon legal recourse.
 A great imbalance of resources exists between average and wealthy litigants, creating impediments to judicial access and a distortion of legal outcomes for the undercapitalized.

-Generally, there are three principal participants in litigation funding – plaintiffs, investors and attorneys.
+Generally, there are three principal participants in commercial litigation funding – plaintiffs, investors and attorneys.

 Plaintiffs are individuals or companies involved in commercial lawsuits that need to fund litigation expenses, working capital or personal expenses.
 For more information about how LexShares benefits plaintiffs click here.